dreadster3/pawcare/services/medical/README.md

-# Profile Management Service
+# Medical Records Service

 ## Description

-The Profile Management Service is responsible for managing user profiles within the PawCare application.
+The Medical Records Service is responsible for managing user profiles within the PawCare application.
 It handles operations such as creating, updating, retrieving, and deleting user profiles.
 This service ensures that user data is stored securely and can be accessed efficiently.

 ## Environment Variables

-The following environment variables are used to configure the Profile Management Service:
+The following environment variables are used to configure the Medical Records Service:

 - `DB_HOST`: The hostname of the database server.
 - `DB_PORT`: The port number of the database server.